 If you are currently in the U.S. and decide to change from another immigration status to J-1, the steps you must take are detailed below.
 If you are not currently in another immigration status and are entering the U.S. to begin an academic program or as a visiting scholar for the first time, changing status does not apply to you.

-In order to obtain either F-1 or J-1 status, you must have been admitted to a full-time course of study at William & Mary and have sufficient financial resources to meet your program's tuition, fees, and living expenses.
-You must also have received a Form I-20 (for F-1 students) from the Reves Center, or a Form DS-2019 (for J-1 students) from the Reves Center or another sponsoring J-1 Exchange Visitor Program documenting your eligibility to pursue a full-time course of study at the College.
+In order to obtain a J-1 student status, you must have been admitted to a full-time course of study at William & Mary and have sufficient financial resources to meet your program's tuition, fees, and living expenses.
+In order to obtain a J-1 scholar status, you must have received a visting scholar sponsorship from a William & Mary department and have sufficient financial resources to cover your living expenses.
+You must also have received a Form DS-2019 from the Reves Center or another sponsoring J-1 Exchange Visitor Program documenting your eligibility to pursue a full-time course of study at the College.

 Methods of Changing Status

-Once you change status, you must follow the rules of the new status, including being enrolled full-time and working only with authorization.
+- Once you change status, you must follow the rules of the new status, including being enrolled full-time (for students) and working only with authorization.

-If you are currently in B, WT, WB, C, or F-2 status, you must wait until your change of status is approved before attending classes.
-Statuses such as J-2, H-4, A-1, etc allow study in those statuses and thus you may begin/continue study while awaiting your change of status.
+- If you are currently in B or F-2 status, you must wait until your change of status is approved before attending classes.
+Statuses such as J-2, H-4, A-1, etc. allow study in those statuses and thus you may begin/continue study while awaiting your change of status.

-Once you change to F-1 or J-1 status, you are no longer eligible for in-state tuition rates.
+- Once you change to J-1 status, you are no longer eligible for in-state tuition rates.
 Contact the Registrar's Office for details.